 On 29th October 1982, Lindy Chamberlain was found guilty of the murder of her daughter, while Michael Chamberlain was convicted as an accessory to murder.
 Lindy was handed a life sentence, while Michael was given 18 months on remand.

 On 2nd February 1986, the jacket Azaria had been wearing was found partially buried near to a known dingo lair close to Uluru.
 Five days later, Lindy was released from prison and her life sentence remitted.
 A subsequent Royal Commission ruled that the claim that Lindy had murdered Azaria had not been proven beyond a reasonable doubt.
 A third inquest recorded an open verdict in 1988.

 The case was revisited in 2012, as Lindy and Michael pressed for a further inquest that would finally clear their names in full and prove that their daughter had been killed by a dingo.
 Coroner Elizabeth Morris pointed to new evidence in the years since that dingos can and will attack young children.
-A final ruling was made that a dingo had taken Azaria Chamberlain from her tent in August 1980, and an amended death certificate supplied to her parents acknowledging this fact.
+A final ruling was made that a dingo had taken Azaria Chamberlain from her tent in August 1980, and an amended death certificate supplied to her parents acknowledged this fact.